rohanvachheta/personal-website/src/data/education/education-2/index.md

 endDate: 'May 2019'
 ---

-I was a student volunteer at NSS, where our role was to arrange small social events in our college and also I've spent 8 days in the rurel area for teaching in a government school to taking part in cultural activities.
+I was a student volunteer at NSS, where our role was to arrange small social events in our college and also I've spent 8 days in the rural area for teaching in a government school to taking part in cultural activities.

-working with starups during last 2 semester, placed in good company during placement season
+working with startups during last 2 semester, placed in good company during placement season

-participated various avtivities around collage and at other universities
+participated various activities around collage and at other universities